lucee/lucee-docs/docs/03.reference/01.functions/imagecrop/function.md

     - image
 ---

-Crops a image to a specified rectangular area.
+Crops an image to a specified rectangular area.